 MIKELANGELO has adopted and extended Intel’s snap open-source telemetry framework to deliver full-stack instrumentation and monitoring across all of the MIKELANGELO use cases.

 Snap is a framework that allows data center owners to dynamically instrument cloud-scale data centers.
 Precise, custom, complex flows of telemetry can be easily constructed and managed.
 Data can be captured from hardware and software sources, in-band or out-of-band, local or remote via snap collector plugins.
 Captured data can be passed through local filters – snap processor plugins – that analyse and perform some action on the data.
 The processed data can then be published by snap publisher plugins to arbitrary destinations.
-Endpoints can include SQL and NoSQL databases, message queues, or analytics engines such as Intel’s open source Trusted Analytics Platform.
+Endpoints can include SQL and NoSQL databases, message queues, or big data and analytics engines.

 Snap has been developed from the ground up to be trustworthy, performant, dynamic, scalable and highly extensible.
 Snap includes: